|

 Put Down Electronics

-Just get away from the electronics, your cell phone, and stuff for just an hour or less.
-Go outside and have everyone in the family take a turn scrubbing their own clothes in a bucket of water.
+Get away from the electronics, cell phones, and stuff for an hour or less.
+Go outside and have everyone in the family take a turn scrubbing their clothes in a bucket of water.
 You can have them rinse them and hang them over chairs outside.
-If you have a clothesline that’s even better.
+If you have a clothesline, that’s even better.

-You can hang a braided rope and secure it to two walls in the garage, or wherever.
-Just wash with the washboard, can’t you just picture the kids doing this with their own hands?
+You can hang a braided rope and secure it to two walls in the garage or wherever.
+Then, wash with the washboard.
+Can’t you picture the kids doing this with their own hands?
 Please be careful with babies or toddlers around the filled washtubs.
 I would not leave the tubs unsupervised until emptied.
-17-Gallon Behrens Washtubs
+17-gallon Behrens Washtubs, and a Washboard, and a Portable Clothes Dryer

 Have Your Kids Wash Their Own Laundry Outside

-Trust me, the kids will learn to work and love it at the same time.
-Have them wash their own clothes and hang them up during the next week.
-The kids will quickly learn what it would be like to live without electricity, at least when it comes to washing their clothes.
-I remember when my girls started doing their own laundry they were about 10 years old.
+Trust me, the kids will learn to work and love it simultaneously.
+Have them wash their clothes and hang them up during the following week.
+The kids will quickly learn what it would be like to live without electricity, at least when washing their clothes.
+When my girls started doing their laundry, they were about ten years old.
 They soon learned that all the clothes on the floor were now their responsibility.
-My girls actually enjoyed doing their own laundry.
+My girls enjoyed doing their laundry.

 Do You Have A Clothesline For Your Laundry Outside?